yuanz03/tp/docs/DeveloperGuide.md

 * 2a.
 The list is empty.

     * 2a1.
-PlayBook shows the message: "There are currently no players in the PlayBook!"
+PlayBook shows an error message.

       Use case ends.